mlab-upenn/gokart-doc/README.md

-# F1tenth documentation
+# GoKart documentation

-This repository contains the source files of [F1tenth](http://f1tenth.org)'s documentation, in reStructuredText markup language (reST).
+This repository contains the source files of UPenn GoKart's documentation, in reStructuredText markup language (reST).

 ## Contributing changes